 Trending Topics

-FRISCO, Texas — A sledding incident involving three teenagers in Frisco left one 16-year-old girl dead and another critically injured, according to the Frisco Police Department.
+FRISCO, Texas — A sledding incident involving three teenagers in Frisco left two 16-year-old girls dead, according to the Frisco Police Department.

 Frisco police and fire crews were dispatched around 2:26 p.m. on Jan.
 25 to the area of Majestic Gardens Drive and Killian Court after an uninvolved caller reported a sledding accident.
 When responders with Frisco PD and Frisco Fire Department arrived, they found two 16-year-old females with life-threatening injuries and immediately began lifesaving measures.

 Both patients were transported to local hospitals, where one later died from her injuries.
-The second remains in critical condition.
+The second scummed to her injuries at a hospital on Jan.
+28.

 Frisco Independent School District officials later identified the victim who died as Elizabeth Angle, a sophomore at Wakeland High School, WFAA reports.
 In a letter sent to families, district officials said Angle played soccer and was well-liked by her peers and teachers.